Alpsource/2DStrategyGameDemo/README.md

 # Controls

-WASD can be used for camera mvement and mouse wheel is used for camera zoom.
+WASD can be used for camera movement and mouse wheel is used for camera zoom.
+Left Click for selecting, right click for moving soldiers.